 Drawbacks: High failure rates, may take a long time for the investment to pay off and/or to liquidate the investment.

 How 401(k)s work

 A traditional 401(k) is a tax-advantaged vehicle designed to allow employees to save for retirement.
-The tax advantage is that contributions are deferred on a pre-tax basis which lowers an employee’s taxable income, and funds grow tax-free until withdrawn, typically in retirement when employees are in a lower tax bracket.
+The tax advantage is that contributions are deferred on a pre-tax basis which lowers an employee’s taxable income, and funds grow tax-deferred until withdrawn, typically in retirement when employees are in a lower tax bracket.

 Employees naturally prefer to work for employers who offer a 401(k) match (with vesting requirements) as part of their plan – typically 50 cents for every dollar the employee defers up to 3 to 4 percent of employees’ annual cash compensation.
 Best-in-class employers may set their limits somewhere between 6 and 12 percent of annual cash compensation to better attract and retain talent.

 Vesting requirements differ based on the plan an employer sponsors – vesting can be immediate or take some number of years to achieve.
 Vesting refers to ownership, so once you are 100 percent vested in your employers’ contributions, they are yours.
 Before that, if you leave employment, you will forfeit any non-vested employer contributions.

 For 2022, employees can defer up to $20,500 into a 401(k); employees aged 50 and older can contribute an additional $6,500.
 Employees can manage their investment options or the plan will invest the employees’ funds in balanced portfolios designed to correspond to the employees’ expected date of retirement.

 Most plans charge the employee for management fees that come out of the employees’ account balances, so employees should familiarize themselves with their plans’ investment choices and investment fees.
 Depending upon their plan, employees may have the option of deferring contributions as either pre-tax or post-tax (Roth).